Vincent Kearney: Personal life

 Kearney was born in West Belfast, Northern Ireland.
 He is married to Louise Kearney for 30 years and have four children.
 They currently reside in Lurgan, County Armagh.

 MI5 phone tapping

-MI5 admitted in documents submitted to the Investigatory Powers Tribunal that they had it had illegally obtained communications data from his phone on two occasions in 2006 and 2009.
+MI5 admitted in documents submitted to the Investigatory Powers Tribunal in 2025 that they had illegally obtained communications data from Kearney's phone on two occasions in 2006 and 2009, when he was the Home Affairs correspondent for BBC Northern Ireland.
 Kearney described it as "unprecedented" and that he was "deeply concerning" for himself and other journalists.

 Patrick Corrigan, Amnesty Internationals' Northern Ireland director said "The right of a journalist to protect their confidential sources is the bedrock in which the free press is built, so this is particularly alarming."

 Gerry Kelly of Sinn Féin said MI5 needed to be accountable, adding: "The government have to bring in an accountability mechanism which works".

 Claire Hanna, leader of the SDLP, said "The Policing Board must exercise its powers to conduct a forensic review of surveillance practices targeting local journalism and to examine any political interference by security actors, a clear abuse of power that cannot be justified."

+On 23 July 2026, MI5 and the PSNI were ordered to pay £10,000 each in damages to Kearney for illegally accessing his phone data.
+Kearney welcomed the judgment as "a tremendous victory for journalism and an affirmation of the duty and legal rights of journalists to protect sources".